codingforeveryone/READMEs/array-methods-overview.md

 ## Arrays and equality

-An equality check on a reference type checks if the values point to the same reference, So an equality check on an array will check if the two refrences point to the same array object.
+An equality check on a reference type checks if the values point to the same reference, so an equality check on an array will check if the two refrences point to the same array object.
 It will not check if the contents of the arrays are the same.

 ```javascript
 var a = [1, 2, 3];